dlab-berkeley/R-Machine-Learning/README.md

 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 This repository contains the materials for D-Lab's R Machine Learning with `tidymodels`.

+## Prerequisites

 Familiarity with R programming and data wrangling is assumed.
 If you are not familiar with the materials in [Data Wrangling and Manipulation in R](https://github.com/dlab-berkeley/R-Data-Wrangling), we recommend attending that workshop first.
 Learners will likely benefit from prior exposure to basic statistics.

+Check out D-Lab’s [Workshop Catalog](https://dlab-berkeley.github.io/dlab-workshops/) to browse all workshops, see what’s running now, and review prerequisites.

 ## Workshop Goals